 Anyways, I went to Finland last summer, and I still don’t know what exactly I felt.
 I loved Finnish people, of that I am sure.
 I liked visiting the old town of Porvoo and stopping at the most cozy café ever.
-I admired the landscape – the southern part of Finland is a peaceful land of lakes and forests.
+I loved the landscape: the southern part of Finland is a peaceful land of lakes and forests.
 But I felt something was missing, and I couldn’t figure out what this “something” was.
 I can now.

 Back in town, despite being at -25°, we went walking by the frozen river, watching a blue-and-white landscape with iced mist rising from the river surface.
 When the sun sets, at about 3:30 pm, the streetlights are turned on and the atmosphere changes.
 There was no moon, which was luck because we were actually eager to see the Northern lights, or the Aurora.
 And you need cool weather, clear sky and sun activity to see it.